tayloraswift/swift-png/Sources/PNG/docs.docc/OnlineDecoding/OnlineDecoding.md

 The next step is to process all the chunks up to, but not including, the first ``PNG/Chunk/IDAT`` chunk.
 The goal is to be able to construct a **decoder context** (``PNG.Context``) by the time we reach the image data, using any ``PNG/Chunk/PLTE``, ``PNG/Chunk/bKGD``, or ``PNG/Chunk/tRNS`` chunks we have encountered in the meantime.

 There are a great many ways to spell this loop.
 Here, we have written it with a single-use closure that returns a ``PNG/Context`` structure upon encountering the first ``PNG/Chunk/IDAT`` chunk.
-This reduces the amount of [`Optional<T>`](/Swift/Optional)s we have to deal with.
+This reduces the amount of ``Optional``s we have to deal with.
 A competent Swift developer should be able to translate it into her preferred pattern.

 We declare variables to hold an optional palette (``PNG.Palette``), background (``PNG.Background``), and transparency (``PNG.Transparency``) structure.
 A ``PNG.Metadata`` structure tracks all other chunk types.